Covid-19 Information & Advice

 Coronavirus & M.E.

 It appears that people who are older, those with weakened immune systems and people who have pre-existing conditions (including chronic neurological conditions) are more vulnerable to the virus.
 Myalgic Encephalomyelitis/Chronic Fatigue Syndrome (M.E./CFS) is officially recognised as a neurological disorder; please read Myalgic Encephalomyelitis Diagnosis, Treatment & Prognosis for further details.
 The Royal College of Obstetricians and Gynaecologists have prepared Information for pregnant women and their families regarding Covid-19.
 It is imperative that everyone follow guidelines issued by the World Health Organisation, Department of Health & Social Care and National Health Service.
+On June 19, the UK's Covid-19 Alert Level was reduced from four to three.

 Please try to stay calm and focus on your self-management skills, as outlined in A Self-Help Guide to Managing Myalgic Encephalomyelitis.
 The ME Association has produced a leaflet about Post-viral fatigue (PVF) and Post-viral fatigue syndrome (PVFS) following coronavirus infection, along with publishing weekly Covid-19 and ME/CFS updates by Dr Charles Shepherd.
 The 25% M.E.
 Group has produced some downloadable Coronavirus Leaflets specifically for those with severe M.E.
 The Association of British Neurologists has published Guidance on COVID-19 for people with neurological conditions, their doctors and carers.
 The Bateman Horne Center (USA) has published Useful medical information when treating COVID-19 in patients with underlying myalgic encephalomyelitis/chronic fatigue syndrome (ME/CFS) and severe fibromyalgia (FM).